Introduction to cannabinoids

 Phytocannabinoids |

-These are found in the cannabis plant and a handful of other plants.
-Cannabis represents the most abundant and diverse source of phytocannabinoids, or plant cannabinoids on the planet.
-More than 150 different cannabinoids are found in the cannabis plant.
-However, the cannabis plant doesn’t directly produce cannabinoids.
-Rather, it produces cannabinoid acids, like THCA and CBDA, that must be activated to become the cannabinoids consumers know and love, like THC and CBD. |
+These occur naturally in the cannabis plant as well as in a small number of other plants.
+Cannabis contains the widest and most diverse range, with more than 150 known cannabinoids identified so far.
+Interestingly, cannabis does not directly produce cannabinoids.
+Instead, it creates cannabinoid acids such as THCA and CBDA, which must be activated to become compounds like THC and CBD. |

 Endocannabinoids |

-These are produced by different organs and tissues in the body and have a similar structure to cannabinoids found in cannabis.
-The body can synthesize endocannabinoids to help regulate processes as diverse as pain, memory, mood, immunity, sleep, and responses to stress.
+Produced naturally in the body by different organs and tissues, these compounds share structural similarities with cannabinoids from plants.
+The body synthesises endocannabinoids to help regulate processes including memory, mood, immunity, sleep, and stress response.
 The two main endocannabinoids are anandamide (AEA) and 2-AG (2-arachidonoylglycerol). |

 Synthetic cannabinoids |